Policies

 We are aware that in order for children to learn about managing risks associated with physical activity, we need to offer stimulating and challenging environments; through these environments children are supported to explore and develop their own abilities and understanding.
 Alongside this we aim to manage the level of risk so that children are not exposed to unacceptable dangers.
 We conduct risk assessments and establish suitable arrangements for off-site visits to encourage children and their families to take advantage of the range of physical activities available within the local community.

-We minimise the amount of time children spent being sedentary for extended periods (Except time sleeping)
+We minimize the amount of time children spent being sedentary for extended periods (Except time sleeping)

 We provide suitable physical activities for all